owhonda-moses/Forex_Web_Scraping_and_Analysis/README.md

 - https://stackoverflow.com/
 - https://selenium-python.readthedocs.io/

 **THIS PROJECT IS <u>NOT</u> INTENDED TO BE A RECOMMENDATION TO TRADE ANY OF THE CURRENCY PAIRS BASED ON THIS TRADE ANALYSIS.**

-_For various reasons, one of which is trader manipulation, stats used in this analysis might differ from current stats, as well as trading stats from other brokers or forex trading platforms._
+_For various reasons, one of which is [price manipulation](https://www.forexfactory.com/thread/583702-how-can-such-a-huge-market-be-manipulated), stats used in this analysis might differ from current stats, as well as trading stats from other brokers or forex trading platforms._